 Captured $40M in savings with efficiency projects identifying security, automation, and systems improvements.

-2 – Your resume should employ a dash of color in 2020.
+2 – Your resume should employ a dash of color.

-The most powerful resumes of 2020 selectively use color to distinguish core personal brand elements.
+The most powerful resumes use color to distinguish core personal brand elements and data.

 As an example, this Healthcare CEO and COO resume uses a single deep-blue tone to set off important blocks of information, coupled with shades of gray and some gold for contrast.

-3 – Your resume should use a storytelling approach in 2020.
+3 – Your resume should contain a powerful synopsis of your career.

 - What results have you achieved that are considered above and beyond expectations?

-- What do you consistently accomplish at each job that shows a pattern of leadership?
-These might be turnarounds, cost-saving initiatives, or ideas for business development.
+- What do you consistently accomplish that shows a pattern of leadership?
+These might be turnarounds, cost-saving initiatives, or ideas for growth.

 - How did you attain these results?
 What models or steps did you create that are unique in your industry or company?